BIGJRA/BIGJRA.github.io/reborn.md

 I don't think you need to spend your precious money on Exp.
 Candy since grinding trainers give them every time you beat them.

-Back outside, follow Victoria to the right and talk to Florinia.
+Back outside, follow Victoria to the right.
+If you'd like to get to battle Victoria and potentially get a point with her in a bit, talk to Florinia.

 Two tiles south of the nearby statue you'll find a *Pokesnax*, and another *Pokesnax* is hidden down and to the right, above the upper right part of the rightmost building.
 Head back to the left and go down towards the South Obsidia Ward!
 The tile above the bottommost dancing vine contains a hidden *Potion*.

 Enter the building here and talk to the guy here.
 His Lillipup will run off - we will have to chase it.
 As I did with Teddiursa, I will come back to it once we can access all the locations.
 For now, exit the building.
 Two tiles to the right, you'll find a hidden *Dire Hit*.